EeshitaDayani/NewsCloud/README.md

 [NewsCloud](https://news-cloud-v2.vercel.app/) is a website designed to streamline news consumption.
 Using Next.js and THREE.js for a 3D visualization, NewsCloud offers an exciting approach to staying informed.

 ## Features
-**Interactive 3D Visualization**: Explore topics and stories in a way that goes beyond traditional interfaces.
+**3D Visualization**: Explore topics and stories in a way that goes beyond traditional interfaces.

 **Color-Coded Headlines:** Headlines are color-coded to provide quick insights into their popularity.
 Red headlines indicate higher popularity, while yellow headlines are less popular.